sharife/goldenthread-v2/site/content/_index.md

     link: https://howlround.com/happenings/24-hours-palestine-moon-will-rise-darkness
   - subtitle: "**New Threads**"
     text: >-
-      The 2024 Season for Palestine by dedicates our annual New Threads program to two plays by contemporary Palestinian authors.
+      The 2024 Season for Palestine dedicates our annual New Threads program to two plays by contemporary Palestinian authors.

       August 2: Palestinian storyteller Raeda Taha’s autobiographical play ***Where can I find someone like you, Ali?*** is an epic narrative that delves into the complexities of loss, grief, and the enduring impact of political conflict.